-- Olive oil Prados de Olivo 5 l18.70 €Extra virgin olive oil 5 L of Prados de Olivo.
+- Olive oil Prados de Olivo 5 l36.90 €Extra virgin olive oil 5 L of Prados de Olivo.
 Natural blend mainly of the Picudo and Hojiblanca varieties.
-1. Characteristics of the oil of Prados de Olivo 5 l Extra virgin olive oil bottled in a transparent plastic bottle (PET) a) Aroma The extra virgin olive oil of the Prados de Olivo is a […]
+1. Characteristics of the oil of Prados de Olivo 5 l Information of this extra virgin olive oil: a) Packaging Format Premium extra virgin olive oil bottled in a transparent PET plastic bottle — practical, lightweight, […]

-- Olive oil Germán Baena 5 l24.50 €Unfiltered extra virgin olive oil.
+- Olive oil Germán Baena 5 l55.50 €Unfiltered extra virgin olive oil.
 Natural coupage mainly of the varieties picual, picudo and hojiblanca 1.
-Characteristics of German Baena oil: Extra virgin olive oil bottled in a tin can a) Excellent quality German Baena’s extra virgin olive oil is a soft, balanced oil, with a great taste and very little spiciness and bitterness.
-In […]
+Characteristics of German Baena oil: Extra virgin olive oil bottled in a tin can a) Excellent quality Discover the excellence of Germán Baena Extra Virgin Olive Oil, a premium-quality EVOO crafted in the heart of the prestigious Baena Designation […]

 Index: